Are you interested in adding a greenhouse to your garden? I’ve had so many questions asked about my greenhouse, and hope to answer most of them here.

 3. An Extended Growing Season

-One of the biggest advantages of having a greenhouse is that you can extend growing seasons, getting an early start on spring and summer, and even growing certain vegetables all year round.
+One of the biggest advantages of having a greenhouse is that you can extend growing seasons, get an early start on spring and summer, and even grow certain vegetables all year round.

 4. Provides Protection from Pests

 With my plants inside the greenhouse, they are not only protected against problems such as bad weather but also protect them from seasonal pests.